Seif2001/smart-post/README.md

    2. If you are using VirtualBox create a shared folder and put in Contiki-Edited
    3. Navigate to contiki -> examples
    4. Replace udp-ipv6 folder with the udp-ipv6 folder in this repository (found under Contiki).
+   5. Navigate to contiki -> platforms
+   6. Replace wismote folder with the wismote folder in this repository (found under Contiki/Wismote)
-   5. Open Cooja
+   7. Open Cooja
-   6. Create a Wismote choose file and navigate to contiki-> examples -> udp-ipv6 -> esp-server.c, only create 1.
+   8. Create a Wismote choose file and navigate to contiki-> examples -> udp-ipv6 -> esp-server.c, only create 1.
-   7. Create a Wismote choose file and navigate to contiki-> examples -> udp-ipv6 -> esp-client.c, create n, note more than 2 will most likely not work due to original udp-client udp-server limitations.
+   9. Create a Wismote choose file and navigate to contiki-> examples -> udp-ipv6 -> esp-client.c, create n, note more than 2 will most likely not work due to original udp-client udp-server limitations.
-   8. Alternativly you can open an already made .csc file.
+   10. Alternativly you can open an already made .csc file.
-   9. Begin simulation
+   11. Begin simulation
-   10. Watch LEDs and Serial Output.
+   12. Watch LEDs and Serial Output.
-   11. A final recommendation is to save to file for easy monitoring.
+   13. A final recommendation is to save to file for easy monitoring.

    ## Steps to Run ESP System
    ### Server First